 The most important information, excursions, events and much more.

 A printed version for the road.

 From the 16th to the 18th centuries, the Catholic town of Solothurn was the residence of the French king’s ambassador.
 Fine Baroque and Renaissance buildings, such as the noble Palais Besenval, and magnificent religious buildings meet the visitor at every end and turn – the Old Town has eleven churches and chapels and the same number of fountains and towers.
-Truly magnificent is the St.Urs Cathedral, with a façade donated by Louis XIV, and an Italian-style staircase in front.
+Truly magnificent is the St.Urs Cathedral, with an Italian-style staircase in front.
 Inside are wonderful Baroque stuccos.
 The town walls, which are still intact in some places, were built according to the principles of the French military engineer Vauban.